shannonphuahsy/COMP3011-cw1/README.md

 ## 7. System Architecture

-Below is an ASCII diagram to ensure **GitHub renders it correctly**:
+Below is an ASCII diagram of the system architecture

                         ┌───────────────────────┐
                         │      API Client       │